-If your tumour is located in your chest
+If your bone tumour is located in your chest (e.g. ribs or the breast bone):

+You will be required to attend The Christie in Withington to have a planning CT scan.
 We will ask you to lie on the couch with your arms above your head.
 The position you lie in has to be exactly the same on each day of your treatment and the radiographers will help you with this.

-If your tumour is located in your pelvis
+If your bone tumour is located in your pelvis:

-We may ask you to empty your bladder before your planning scan and before each treatment.
+You will be required to attend The Christie in Withington to have a planning CT scan.
 We will ask you to lie on the couch with your arms positioned comfortably across your chest.
 The position you lie in has to be exactly the same on each day of your treatment and the radiographers will help you with this.

-If your tumour is located in your abdomen
+If your bone tumour is located in your limb (e.g. arm or leg):